 - While the sweet potato is baking, cook the millet until soft, about 20-30 minutes.

-- Once the sweet potato is baked and cooled, combine sweet potato, oats, one cup of black beans, cilantro, garlic powder, cumin, salt, pepper, and one tablespoon oil in a food processor.
+- Once the sweet potato is baked and cooled, combine sweet potato, oats, one cup of black beans, cilantro, garlic powder, cumin, salt, pepper, and 1 tablespoon oil in a food processor.
 Mix until smooth.

 - In a separate bowl, mix together the sweet potato mixture with the remaining beans, the corn, and millet.